samlawson355/Spots/README.md

-# ReadMe
+# MySpots

-Favorite place finder.
-Save your favorite places.
+MySpots is a favorite place finder.
+Save your favorite places to the app.
 Whenever the app is opened, the map will load with nearby pins of your favorite places.

 # HowTo